- Duration and Nomenclature:

 |3||Maximum 15 days attendance during a semester||For participation in Inter-University Sports Tournaments/ Youth Festivals etc.||-do-|

-- that he/she has obtained prior approval of the Dean, Faculty of Agricultural Sciences.
+- That he/she has obtained prior approval of the Dean, Faculty of Agricultural Sciences.

 - Attendance Shortage Warning:

-Attendance shortage warning will be displayed on the Faculty’s Notice Board and University Website by 10th day of every month.
+Attendance shortage warning will be displayed on the Faculty’s Notice Board and University Website by the 10th day of every month.

 - Detained Students: